razorfish/technologyblog/content/post/2009-06-24-sxsw-to-go-creating-razorfishs-iphone-guide-to-austin-part-2.md

 - Technology
 comments: true
 date: '2009-06-24'
-excerpt: 'Once a year, the internet comes to visit Austin, Texas at the South by Southwest Interactive (SXSWi) conference, and, for 2009, the Razorfish Austin office was determined to leave an impression.
+excerpt: 'Once a year, the internet comes to visit Austin, Texas at the South by Southwest Interactive (SXSWi) conference, and, for 2009, the Publicis Sapient Austin office was determined to leave an impression.
 We ended up making close to 3,000 impressions.

-  Over this series of articles, I''ll be diving into how we created the Razorfish Guide to SXSW iPhone-optimized web site.
+  Over this series of articles, I''ll be diving into how we created the Publicis Sapient Guide to SXSW iPhone-optimized web site.
 Part 1 will deal with requirements gathering and technology choices, part 2 will cover design and development, and part 3 will talk about what we did to optimize the mobile experience.'
-slug: sxsw-to-go-creating-razorfishs-iphone-guide-to-austin-part-2
+slug: sxsw-to-go-creating-publicissapients-iphone-guide-to-austin-part-2
 tags:
 - AJAX
 - asp.net mvc